MicrosoftDocs/sdk-api/sdk-api-src/content/propsys/nf-propsys-ipropertystore-getvalue.md

 ## -description

-Gets data for a specific property.
+This method retrieves the data for a specific property.

 ## -parameters